mocnik-science/osm-python-tools/docs/nominatim.md

 heidelberg.displayName()
 # Heidelberg, Baden-Württemberg, Deutschland
 ```
 The result of this query is an object, which contains a number of methods to access the data.
-Most important, the area id can be accessed:
+Most important, the area ID can be accessed:
 ```python
 heidelberg.areaId()
 # 3600285864
 ```
 This raw data provided by Nominatim potentially contains more than one geometry.
-The function `areaId` only returns the area id of the first geometry.
+The function `areaId` only returns the area ID of the first geometry.
 The (complete) raw data of the answer by Nominatim can be accessed:
 ```python
 heidelberg.toJSON()
 # [{'place_id': '580259', 'licence': 'Data © OpenStreetMap ...